yogeshniu/yogesh/content/posts/HecRas_2.md

 2. Analyze peak discharge, hydrographs, and other critical information obtained from the simulation results.

 **Significance of Results:**
-After Processing in Hec RAS, the output results such as discharge over the period of time can be used to model the hydropower generation.
+After Processing in Hec HMS, the output results such as discharge over the period of time can be used to model the hydropower generation.